wgroeneveld/brainbaking/content/post/2021/02/the-insanity-of-retro-game-collecting.md

 ![](../nostalgia_gamecubecrt.jpg "A part of my 2007 GameCube collection.
 Even a mediocre game like Wario World, which saw a Player's Choice re-release, goes for $56 nowadays!")

-## Okay, so let's buy then digitally!
+## Okay, so let's buy them digitally!

 This remark misses the point.
 First, retro game collecting is mainly a physical act.
 For this reason, most serious game collectors wouldn't even consider downloading ROMs - legal or otherwise For this very same reason, I completely detest the trend towards digital gaming.
 Second, many games are simply not for sale anymore.
 Of course, many big publishers smell money when they look at their old game collection, and love to periodically re-release old stuff for us suckers to double-dip - no questions asked.
 But many of the best games have had their prime time, and are unlikely to see the light again, due to legal issues, defunct companies, missing source code, ...
 As you might have guessed, these games are especially expensive in the second hand market.